Signs You Need a Pipe Replacement

-Galvanized pipe is pipe made of steel that has been coated with zinc to prevent, or at least to prolong, the inevitable rusting process.
-Commonly used during the early 20th century, galvanized pipe was the superior (and more affordable) choice over cast iron and lead.
+Galvanized pipe is a pipe made of steel that has been coated with zinc to prevent, or at least to prolong, the inevitable rusting process.
+Commonly used during the early 20th century, galvanized pipe was the superior (and more affordable) choice of overcast iron and lead.

 Signs It May Be Time for Galvanized Pipe Replacement

 Galvanized plumbing pipes rust from the inside out, so symptoms of deteriorating pipes are obvious, but also a bit nasty.
-Two most urgent symptoms are:
+The two most urgent symptoms are: